-If enforcement does not produce any effect and the debtor is unable to meet his or her payment requirements, an application to open insolvency proceedings for the assets of the debtor can be made.
-As a result of insolvency proceedings all single enforcement is suspended and claims have to be noted at the insolvency administrator, which might lead to a quota upon closure of the proceedings.
+If enforcement does not produce any effect and the debtor cannot meet their payment requirements, an application to open insolvency proceedings for the debtor's assets can be made.
+As a result of insolvency proceedings, all single enforcement is suspended, and claims have to be noted by the insolvency administrator, which might lead to a quota upon closure of the proceedings.
 The threat of an application for insolvency, which ruins the debtor's reputation, can be used as a strategic weapon.